uiltonjose/NLW-1/README.md

 - Frontend: Mobile (React Native)
 - Backend: NodeJS + express + SQLite

-Creating everyting from the beggining
+All projects created from the beggining